Annual

 Our Business Solutions team is here to serve the needs of businesses and job seekers in Ventura County.
 We play a critical role in ensuring talent soars and business grows.

 We partnered with the California Employers Association to provide Ventura County businesses with a no-cost human resources hotline.
 HR experts are available to answer common human resource issues such as Wage and Hour, Paid Sick Leave, and more.
-The California Employers Association also offers monthly webinars to Ventura County businesses on various topics.
+The California Employers Association also offers monthly webinars to Ventura County businesses on various topics and an annual Labor Law Update.

 We also offer incumbent worker training, customized recruitment services, job fairs, and information on work opportunity tax credits.